Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Treating Lyme Disease

-Traditional treatment for Lyme disease includes antibiotics, antiviral, and antifungal protocols.
+Traditional treatment for Lyme disease includes antibiotics, antivirals, and antifungal protocols.
 Treatment is challenging because spirochetes are extremely intelligent.
 Many bacteria contain plasmids, which are small, circular DNA molecules that can make bacteria resistant to antibiotic treatment.
 With Lyme, this process becomes heightened.
 Research has shown that the Lyme disease Borrelia burgdorferi species presents the most complex plasmid structure among known bacteria.

-Spirochetes are so smart and fast that they communicate with other spirochetes, telling them to change various factors such as pH or temperature or generate a new plasmid that will ultimately resist the treatment.
+Spirochetes are so smart and fast that they communicate with other spirochetes, telling them to change various factors such as pH or temperature, or generate a new plasmid that will ultimately resist the treatment.

 Despite all these efforts, the spirochetes survive.
 Autopsy evidence reveals that spirochetes keep growing persistently, even after 15 years of antibiotic treatment.
 Given all the evidence, prescriptions may aid in alleviating some of the accompanying symptoms of Lyme, such as pain, depression, anxiety, and poor sleep, but they simply do not work effectively to eliminate the infection itself.